bo12s/CarlexheimPlus/BepInEx/plugins/Terraheim/README.md

 [Nexus](https://www.nexusmods.com/valheim/mods/803?tab=description)

 ### Patchnotes
+**v2.1.4**
+- Updated the description for Chosen Banes/Boons to explain what they do.
+- Updated the description for the Chosen set to explain being Blessed and Cursed.
+- Fixed error caused by Svalinn whenever you took damage from a non-humanoid source
+- Fixed issue with the Chosen set where you could not gain additional boons/banes after the blessing/curse cleared
+- POTENTIAL fix for throwing axes being deleted when a non-host hits an enemy with them.
 **v2.1.3**
 - Fixed Burning Wyrdwulf armor not requiring padded Wyrdwulf armor to reforge
 - Fixed Beotes armor not requiring the previous tier of armor to reforge